 From custom steel wall panels to unique wood and metal fixtures in restaurants, bars and high-rise lobbies to airport remodels….
 Brander brings a sculptural and artistic perspective to every project.
 We merge art and science in ways that balance the history of design with today’s contemporary styles, maintaining authentic originality as the essential component in all our creations.

-This is a one of a kind bar in a high traffic bar venue in BWI airport.
-Hand crafted radius steel bar top with a beautiful hand applied Bronze patina.
-Brandner Design patina bar finishes are coated with a durable clear coat that will stand the test of time.
+This is a one of a kind bar in a high traffic venue, La Carnita Bar at the BWI airport.
+Hand crafted radius steel bar top with a beautiful hand applied Bronze patina and blackened steel cabinets in Brandner’s Signature Directional Black Veil patina.

 Canada Goose has found a good use for Brandner Design finishes on all their steel accents, shelving and decorative panels.
 Brandner’s Random Black Veil with a durable Acrylic Urethane sealer helps tie together the progressive design of these premier stores.

 Lifetime Fitness in Philadelphia found Brandner Design panels and steel finishes to be the perfect fit for their Lifespa entry and soffit.
 These beautiful Bronze patina steel panels add just the right color and textural finish to compliment the custom millwork and fixtures.

 Isidore Newman School in New Orleans brought Brandner Design on board to design and execute the surround and shelving for the Geode display in the science department.
 Random Black Veil Patina steel panels, doors, shelving and cabinets add a sophisticated and progressive style designed space for a very renown institution.